-The Board appoints a Securities Commissioner who serves at its pleasure.
-The Securities Commissioner serves as the agency's chief administrative officer and supervises the day-to-day activities of the staff.
+The Board appoints a Securities Commissioner who serves at its pleasure and serves as the agency's chief administrative officer and supervises the day-to-day activities of the staff.
 Travis J. Iles is the Securities Commissioner.

 In addition to its main office located in Austin, the agency has branch offices in Corpus Christi, Dallas, Houston, and Lubbock.
 Find more information, including how to contact our staff, on our Offices page.

 Read more about the Securities Board and the Agency's functions on our Agency Overview page.